inspiredlabs/cwb/README.md

 - We work with our partners to implement monitoring.
 - This is the monitoring we ask people in our training to work with: SEE GRAPHIC
 ```

+The privacy policy, written in 2018 (with enquiries going to `info@toldbyanidiot.org`), doesn't have a GDPR compliant analytics provider.
+This is a reasonable time to consider switching to [Motomo](), at the risk of the task snowballing.

 ### Information Architecture